puppetlabs/puppet-resource_api/docs/hands-on-lab/06-implementing-the-provider.md

 ## Exercise

-To round out the API support, add a `effect` attribute that defaults to `none`, but can be set to `colorloop`, and an `alert` attribute that defaults to `none` and can be set to `select`.
+To round out the API support, add an `effect` attribute that defaults to `none`, but can be set to `colorloop`, and an `alert` attribute that defaults to `none` and can be set to `select`.

-Note that this exercise will require exploring new data types and Resource API options.
+Note that this exercise requires exploring new data types and Resource API options.

 > TODO: add exercise hints